MEET THE BAND

-Originally from Houston, Texas.
-Mark Lucas has been a full time Arizonian for over 25 years.
-Mark is not only one of the most talented vocalists and guitarists (with a degree in classical guitar), but will surprise you and keep you laughing with his hilarious comedy routines.
-His soulful roots come through in every song he sings or plays whether its Classic Country or Rock & Roll.
-For many years you could find Mark entertaining visitors at Tortilla Flat on Canyon Lake leading the ‘Tortilla Flat Band’ during the afternoons.
-He is now focusing his efforts on “The Rhythm Cats” and the shows he helps co-produce here at the Silver Star Theater.
-The “Mark Lucas and the Wild Bunch” show will also feature original material Mark his written throughout his career.
-You’ll enjoy the many talented sides of Mark Lucas.
+If you have never seen or heard Mark Lucas, you are in for a treat!
+Originally from Houston, TX, Mark Lucas has been a full-time Arizonan for over 30 years.
+Mark is a renowned guitarist (with a degree in classical guitar), a vocal chameleon (his many styles will astound you), and a witty comedian with hilarious timing and unique style.
+His blues background and soulful roots which began in Texas shine in every song he sings or plays, whether its Classic Country or Rock & Roll.
+You may have enjoyed Mark as he and his “Tortilla Flat Band” entertained visitors at Tortilla Flat on Canyon Lake.
+We are thrilled that he now brings his musicianship, style, and laser-focus to “The Rhythm Cats” and the shows he helps co-produce here at the Silver Star Theater.
+As always, the incredibly popular “Mark Lucas and the Wild Bunch” show features original material by Mark along with his special brand of humor.
+This season, you’ll be sure to enjoy the many talented sides of Mark Lucas.